furechan/pydev-toy/README.md

-# Command line utils to manage python projects
+# Command line utils to manage simple python projects

 Set of command line utils to manage `pyproject.toml` based projects.
 The command line is built with `click` and can run multiple project